The Universal Periodic Review

 Human rights are a part of everyone’s daily lives – they are the rights that concern equality and personal freedom.
 Feeling safe and like a valuable member of society irrespective of your disability, gender, age, sexual orientation, religion or colour is a human right.
 The right to get married and start a family, get an education and receive medical care is a human right.
 Human rights are everyone’s rights; a society with human rights is a happy society.

-Estonia will be facing its third Universal Periodic Review by the UN Human Rights Council next January.
+Estonia will be facing its third Universal Periodic Review by the UN Human Rights Council in May 2021.
 This means that the situation of human rights in our country will get more international attention than usual.
 During the review, the countries of the world will assess the work Estonia has done in the last four to five years to guarantee human rights and make recommendations on how the state could better protect the rights of its people.

 The project is supported by the Active Citizens Fund of EEA Grants, which is operated by Open Estonia Foundation in cooperation with Network of Estonian Nonprofit Organizations.